Several houses under construction in Durban, South Africa. Old-time, European construction methods are the norm in this city.

 Watching Warren Miller, a supervisor on one of Scates’ sites, I saw just how hands-on the management of the labour force has to be in South Africa.
 “I’ve got to watch everything constantly,” he explained.
 Even in the short time I was there, Miller was watchdogging major and minor details, and insisting on corrections that a superintendent would normally never have to deal with on North American projects.
 Wiping down tile grout more thoroughly, plastering more neatly next to window casings, taking basic measurements for materials — the work of supervision involves much more micro managing than we’re used to in North America.

 In almost every way, South Africa is far more complex and volatile a society than North America.
-In many ways it’s a country that’s poised to explode socially in destructive ways.
+It stuck me over and over that this country that’s poised to explode and in destructive ways.
 The racial prejudice that exists today is almost as extreme as it was during the years of apartheid that ended in 1994, except that the tables are turned.
 Nowadays the most oppressed group is the white male, at least as far as government jobs and the public sector is concerned.
+There is also a wide variety of racism.
+Indians against blacks, blacks against “coloured” (people of mixed origin), all with white people (especially men) on the bottom of the totem pole.

 Homebuilding methods in South Africa are an enduring example of a tradition of quality that hasn’t changed much for 100 years, all in a place where just about everything else has changed.
-Socially speaking, this country may be more confusing and complicated than I expected, but the houses there are impressive, traditional and rock solid.
+Socially speaking, this country may be more confusing and complicated than I expected, but the houses there are impressive, traditional and rock solid that I thought I’d find.